mailpile/python-passcrow/docs/PROTOCOL.md

    parameters when generating key fragments and choosing identity verification strategies.

+4. Key generation and policy decisions are entirely client side, so applications with specific needs have the option of implementing more complicated policies than Shamir's "N-of-M", while still using the same protocol and the same servers.

 The process also has the following characteristics, assuming the Passcrow Servers are well implemented and not malicious: